 Wash hands before touching your permanent makeup.
 This prevents contamination and infection.

-Use provided aftercare wipes to blot the procedure site, every 30 minutes for the first 5 hours.
-Discontinue after 5 hours then begin ointment.
+Use provided aftercare wipes to blot the procedure site, once an hour for the first 4 hours.
+Discontinue after 4 hours then begin ointment.
 Wash with mild soap and water at bed time and first thing in the morning.
 Pat dry and apply a thin coat of ointment.

 Avoid sweating such as from vigorous exercise for 24 hours.